‹ Blog

 Disallow: /

-That one rule tells every crawler on earth to stay out.
-Every bot.
-Google reads this too, by the way, so if you ever see this on a live site and wonder why you have zero organic traffic, now you know.
-A close cousin is blocking specific AI bots "just in case":
+That tells every crawler on earth to stay out — Google included.
+If you ever find this on a live site and wonder why organic traffic is zero, now you know.
+The AI-era cousin is blocking specific bots "just in case," usually added in 2023 when "block the AI scrapers" was trending advice:

 User-agent: GPTBot